keithy/ign-tool/library/ign-tool.wiki/plug:rpm-ostree-overlay.md

 ```

 ## Notes:
 Adding overlays to rpm-ostree is risky due to the push model used for providing server updates.
 Upstream testing will not have been performed on your specific combination of packages.
-It is possible to mitigate this risk by having some servers running on the 'next' update stream so you know whats coming.

 ### The Plug:
 ```yaml